Gauravpadam/cybersec-bulletin/README.md

 - That's it!

 ### Running this application:
-I have provided a ./dist folder which contains executables for major Operating Systems
+I have provided a ./dist folder which contains executables for major Operating System

 #### For windows:
 - Execute the `run-web-app.bat` located in th dist/ directory of this project.